 The best way to tell one African Leopard apart from another is by looking at their spots.
 The ones on their face are different on either side and are never the same shape or positioning.
 The Leopard’s long whiskers serve by indicating an opening, which helps them move around at night without getting stuck.
 They are also very sensitive to movement.
 Being one of the most elusive big cats, Leopards are a must-see either on a tree or being on the prowl slowly through the high grassland.

 If you like this African Leopard scanning the area portrait photograph, discover more of our African portfolio’s wildlife photography.
-You can license or purchase this fine art print.
+You can buy an image license or purchase this fine art print online.